-Millions of Americans trust nursing homes to care for their aging parents and relatives.
+Millions of Americans trust nursing homes to care for their aging parents and relatives, including residents of Chicago.
 Unfortunately, these facilities often fail to live up to the responsibility placed in them.
 Nursing home abuse and neglect have become tragically all too common, leaving countless elderly patients to suffer and even die from their injuries.

 When abuse or neglect happens as a result of negligence, patients and their families have the right to pursue compensation.
 The Chicago personal injury law firm of Hale & Monico fights for the justice that injured nursing home residents deserve.

-What To Know About Nursing Home Abuse And Neglect
+What To Know About Chicago Nursing Home Abuse And Neglect

 Abuse and neglect cases are sometimes made more complicated by the victims who are involved.
 This is true for children, and also for the elderly.
 Both groups are vulnerable and often find it difficult to speak up about their suffering.

 The elderly, in particular, are vulnerable because they have little control over their circumstances.
 Many of them are sick and frail, and simply can’t defend themselves from abusive nurses, residents, and others.
 Still, other patients are afraid to speak out about abuse and neglect for fear of retaliation.